Michael Marcus (trader): Career

 ViRexx Medical Corp, a company focused on immunotherapy treatments for certain cancers, chronic hepatitis B and C, and embolotherapy treatments for tumors, announced Marcus's election to its Board of Directors at its Annual General Meeting held May 25, 2006.

-Marcus was featured by Thomas A Bass, in the book The Predictors: How a Band of Maverick Physicists Used Chaos Theory to Trade Their Way to a Fortune on Wall Street.
+Marcus was briefly featured by Thomas A Bass, in the book The Predictors: How a Band of Maverick Physicists Used Chaos Theory to Trade Their Way to a Fortune on Wall Street.
 Additionally, Marcus was interviewed by Jack Schwager in the book Market Wizards.
 Marcus was described as a chartist who "keeps an eye on market penetration and resistance."

-Education and personal
+Education and personal life

-Raised in Providence, Rhode Island, he graduated in 1969 Phi Beta Kappa from Johns Hopkins and studied Psychology at Clark University.
+Raised in Providence, Rhode Island to a Jewish household, Marcus' father was a judge and his mother was a teacher.
+He graduated in 1969 Phi Beta Kappa from Johns Hopkins and studied Psychology at Clark University.
 At one time he was a devout follower of the Maharishi Mahesh Yogi.

+Children

+Michael had two children, Aubrey (birth name Christopher), and Will.

+Death

+Michael Marcus died on March 25, 2023, in Austin, Texas.
+After his death, his son Aubrey talked about his life in an episode of his podcast.